cachecake404/VDestructor/README.md

 # VDestructor
-Basic game made using pygame.
+A basic game made using pygame where you have to catch falling vials of virus to prevent it from breaking.

-Install python 2.7 and python to run the script launch VDestructor.py
+Install python 2.7 and pygame.
+To play run the VDestructor.py script.